toiletpapar/smithers-server/README.md

 == Manga ==
 * Add crawling functionality for automatic updates to clients (Done)
 * Data Processing API (Done)
+* Share lists with other users (a discovery page for everyone else's list).
+Only those that are "favourite"d will be shared.
+Can be turned off in settings.
+* Settings page

 == Budgeting ==
 * Image Recognition API (Done)